EURO qualifiers: what to watch out for

 Surging Spain's new look

-Spain's seven-point lead at the Group F summit is the largest in any of the sections and means two victories (and maybe not even that) this month would lead them to the finals.
-Roberto Moreno has named a squad with three uncapped players (Sergio Reguilón, Pau Torres and Gerard Moreno) and just three from Real Madrid and Barcelona combined, musing: "The best national teams in history are often filled by big clubs, but now football is moving into a new dimension in which there are fewer [Spanish] international players in the [big Liga] teams.
+Spain's seven-point lead atop Group F is the largest in any of the sections and means two victories (maybe not even that) this month would take them to the finals.
+Roberto Moreno has named a squad with three uncapped players – Sergio Reguilón, Pau Torres and Gerard Moreno – and just three from Real Madrid and Barcelona combined, musing: "The best national teams in history are often filled by big clubs, but now football is moving in a new direction.
+There are fewer [Spanish] international players in the [big Liga] teams.
 It's difficult to say if the Spanish teams are falling down the hierarchy."

 Saturday: Faroe Islands v Romania (18:00 CET), Norway v Spain, Malta v Sweden